 - The Orange Show – Houston’s Visionary Arts program is outta sight and it all starts with The Orange Show.

 - Captain Foxheart’s Bad News Bar and Spirit Lodge – This is my go-to for an Old Fashioned and a So & So Collins on a week night.
 Captain Foxheart’s Bad News Bar and Spirit Lodge has the only balcony on the main strip and Justin Burrows serves some of the best fancy cocktails in the state.

 - Mid-Day Art Stroll – With so many great spaces to view art within a couple of miles of each other, you can take your pick.
-The Menil Collection, Museum of Fine Arts, Houston Museum of Natural Science, and Rothko Chapel are all worthy options.
+The Menil Collection, Museum of Fine Arts, Houston, Houston Museum of Natural Science, and Rothko Chapel are all worthy options.
 Tip: finish your tour at the Menil and then finish the day drinking rosé at Bistro Menil.

 - Bolivar Ferry in Galveston – Make the drive to Galveston and catch the free ferry for a poor-man’s boat ride to the Bolivar Peninsula.
-Head to Crystal Beach and post up at Stingaree Restaurant and Marina to enjoy BBQ crab and a couple of Stingaritas.
+Head to Crystal Beach and post up at Stingaree Restaurant and Marina to enjoy barbecue crab and a couple of Stingaritas.